Are you visiting Amsterdam and want to be well prepared? Check out the various topics covered on this website below!

 list with most common practical info

-In the this list you find a quick overview of the most common practical info topics.
+In this list, you find a quick overview of the most common practical info topics.

-- emergency number: call 112 in case of a life-threatening situation.
-You get directly in though with a contributor for the police or fire department.
+- Emergency number: call 112 in case of a life-threatening situation

 - Dutch languages: in the Netherlands people speak Dutch.
-Nevertheless, almost everyone in Amsterdam speaks English very well.
-Which means that you can get easy along with basic English.
-Other languages that are well spoken by many Dutch people are French and German.
+Nevertheless, Enlgish has been adopted by many as a second language.
+This means that you can get along easily with basic English.
+Other languages that are spoken by many Dutch people are French and German.

 - Vehicle renting: One of the best ways to discover Amsterdam is by bike.
-There are several bike shops were you can rent one for a certain time.
+There are several bike rental shops in Amsterdam where you can rent one for a certain time.
 This also counts for renting a scooter.
 When you plan to rent a car, we only recommend this when you prefer to see more of The Netherlands instead of just Amsterdam.
 Public transport is a better way to get around.

-- Discount cards: The most common used discount cards for Amsterdam are the: Amsterdam Holland Pass, IAmsterdam Card and the Museumkaart.
+- Discount cards: The most commonly used discount cards for Amsterdam are the: Amsterdam Holland Pass, I Amsterdam City Card and the Museumkaart.